njerrywerry/TEST2/README.md

-This is an example og working with git branches
+This is an example of working with git branches.